mikemehl/quorthon/README.md

 A small sample site is included as an example.

-Quorthon is named after the legendary musician of Bathory fame, because I was listening to too much black metal whie working on this.
+Quorthon is named after the legendary musician of Bathory fame, because I was listening to too much black metal while working on this.